PoliticalGraveyard.com

 Rosenthal, Henrietta See Henriette E. Rosenthal

 Rosenthal, Henriette E. — also known as Henrietta Rosenthal — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for circuit judge in Michigan 3rd Circuit, 1935; alternate delegate to Democratic National Convention from Michigan, 1936.
+Candidate for circuit judge in Michigan 3rd Circuit, 1935; alternate delegate to Democratic National Convention from Michigan, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.

 Rosenthal, Herschel — of Los Angeles, Los Angeles County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1972 (alternate), 1984, 1988.
 Still living as of 1988.